joerivanarkel/Athena/README.md

 In this project we use SASS for styling.
 SASS is a CSS preprocessor that allows us to use variables, mixins, functions, and more, all with a fully CSS-compatible syntax.
 We combined this with TailwindCSS, a utility-first CSS framework for rapidly building custom designs.
 We are able to use them with the help of this MSBuild task:

 In the Presentation project this task is used to compile the Global SCSS file and the Component SCSS files.
 The Global SCSS file is located in the `Styles` folder and the Component SCSS.
-For a Razor Class Library, only the Component SCSS files are compiled.
+For a Razor Class Library, only the Global SCSS file is compiled.
+This is because there is an issue with the GitHub Actions workflow that prevents the Component SCSS files from being compiled.

 ```xml
   <ItemGroup Label="Compile SCSS files">